ionic-team/stencil-site/docs-md/basics/stencil-config.md

 - `bundles`

 The `bundles` config is an array of objects that represent how components are grouped together in lazy-loaded bundles.
-It is important to note that every Stencil component be included in a bundle.
-In the example above, each object in the `bundles` array has its own `components` array, which is the HTML tag name for each component.
-In general, the simplest approach is to give each component its own bundle.
-A more advanced optimization would be grouping commonly used components together.
+This config is rarely needed as Stencil handles this automatically behind the scenes.

 - `collections`

 The `collections` config specifies a list of third-party Stencil libraries.
-Since everything in Stencil is async and lazy loaded by default, it is important to NOT have any hard `import` statements linking components together.
-Any library listed in the list `collections` entry will be recognized and included in the application by the Stencil compiler.
-By default, the `@stencil/router` will be included.
+This config is rarely needed as Stencil handled this automatically behind the scenes.

 - `srcDir`,  default value: `src`